watertap-org/watertap-reflo/docs/technical_reference/unit_models/energy_models/flat_plate_collector_physical.rst

 The FPC capital cost includes direct costs, indirect costs and sales tax.
 The direct costs include cost of the collector and a contingency factor.
 The indirect costs are a fraction of the direct cost and include cost of land.
-A fixed operating cost is calculated as a linear function of heat load of flat plate collector.
+The land area is assumed to be the total collector area.
+A fixed operating cost is calculated as a linear function of the FPC heat load.

 .. csv-table::
    :header: "Description", "Variable Name", "Equation"